 Tuberculosis

 Tuberculosis (TB) is an infectious disease caused by the bacteria mycobacterium tuberculosis that usually affects the lungs, although it can affect any part of the body.
 TB is transmitted through the air when a person with active TB disease of the lungs or larynx coughs, sings, sneezes or speaks.
-Worldwide, TB is the second leading cause of death due to an infectious disease.
-HIV is number one.
-The World Health Organization estimates that there are more than 8 million new cases to TB disease and more than 2 million deaths due to TB each year.
+Worldwide, TB is the second leading cause of death due to an infectious disease behind HIV.
+The World Health Organization estimates that there are more than eight million new cases and more than two million deaths due to TB each year.

 Pulmonary TB symptoms